OnePointSixOneEight/typist/README.md

 This finally got the better of me, and so I rewrote it as this.
-Because I do not actually have Linux, autoconf and so on to hand, I could not start with the current _Gtypist_ source base, so instead I began with the original and forward-ported as much of _Gtypist_ into it as I could in the time available, albeit with a couple of _major_ remaining omissions.
+Because I do not actually have Linux, autoconf and so on to hand, I could not start with the current _Gtypist_ source base, so instead I began with the original and forward-ported as much of _Gtypist_ into it as I could in the time available, albeit with a couple of reasonably large remaining omissions.

 ### What is in?